 According to Davis—virtually all forms of wheat and grains (even the 100% whole varieties) are detrimental to our health due to the way they've been hybridized over the years.
 In fact, in his book Wheat Belly, Davis contends that the majority of wheat in the American diet bears little (if any) likeness to the wheat our earliest ancestors would have consumed.
 His claim: The consumption of wheat can lead to insulin resistance, which in turn can cue the body to store extra fat.

 Though the wheat belly diet stipulates cutting out all gluten, wheat, and carb-heavy foods will result in benefits like hastened weight loss, steadied blood sugar, improved digestion, and a lessened risk for obesity, heart disease, and other serious health conditions, some still take issue with the diet.
-In fact, various studies have maintained that wheat hasn't been genetically modified to the point of causing issues for human health, and important institutions like the Canadian Celiac Association, the American Heart Association, the Obesity Society, and the American College of Cardiology still won't advocate gluten-free diets as healthy for anyone other than those with celiac disease.
+In fact, various studies have maintained that wheat hasn't been genetically modified to the point of causing issues for human health, and important institutions like the Canadian Celiac Association, the American Heart Association, and the American College of Cardiology still won't advocate gluten-free diets as healthy for anyone other than those with celiac disease.